Southeast Missouri State visits Murray State after Wood’s 21-point game - WTOP News

 Murray, Kentucky; Sunday, 4 p.m.
 EST

-BOTTOM LINE: Murray State hosts Southeast Missouri State after Jacobi Wood scored 21 points in Murray State’s 63-61 win against the Evansville Purple Aces.
+BOTTOM LINE: Murray State hosts Southeast Missouri State after Jacobi Wood scored 21 points in Murray State’s 63-61 win over the Evansville Purple Aces.

 The Racers are 3-1 in home games.
-Murray State is sixth in the MVC scoring 80.7 points while shooting 50.3% from the field.
+Murray State is 2-2 against opponents with a winning record.

 The Redhawks are 1-3 on the road.
-Southeast Missouri State is fifth in the OVC with 34.3 rebounds per game led by Tedrick Washington Jr. averaging 6.6.
+Southeast Missouri State is 2-3 against opponents over .500.

 Murray State makes 50.3% of its shots from the field this season, which is 9.6 percentage points higher than Southeast Missouri State has allowed to its opponents (40.7%).
-Southeast Missouri State averages 8.1 made 3-pointers per game this season, 3.7 more made shots on average than the 4.4 per game Murray State allows.
+Southeast Missouri State averages 9.4 more points per game (74.0) than Murray State gives up (64.6).

-TOP PERFORMERS: Wood is scoring 12.9 points per game and averaging 3.6 rebounds for the Racers.
+TOP PERFORMERS: Terence Harcum averages 2.6 made 3-pointers per game for the Racers, scoring 12.9 points while shooting 40.9% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.